czhangy/UCLA-Major-Requirements/Misc/ENGR-183EW/notes.md

   - Constitutional Protection: The 4th Amendment
     - 4th Amendment was prescient in framing the issue of individual security as it relates to the actions of government
-      - Important to note that it is not a blanker protection against search and seizure, only a protection against *unreasonable* actions
+      - Important to note that it is not a blanket protection against search and seizure, only a protection against *unreasonable* actions

   - Expectation of Privacy
     - The general societal principle that underlies the 4th Amendment is the expectation of privacy